-A few years ago, I was watching a Charlie Rose interview with Tori Amos, the musician.
-She was going on tour with Alanis Morrisette and Charlie asked her how that worked-how could they combine their shows.
-Tori frowned and said (I’m sort of paraphrasing here):
+A few years ago, I was watching a Charlie Rose interview with the musician, Tori Amos.
+She was going on tour with Alanis Morrisette and Charlie asked her how that worked, how could they combine their shows.
+Tori frowned in concentration and said (I’m sort of paraphrasing here):

-it’s not like that.
-I have a pirate ship.
-I have a captain, I have my own mates…..and so does she.
+it’s not really about merging them.
+Really, I’m… a pirate ship.
+I have a captain, I have my own mates, my own wenches…..and so does she…

-That comment stuck in my mind, and when I went to work the next day, I shared it with the Executive Director of Market Umbrella.
-We were constantly searching for metaphors for farmers market organizing and we had used a few to indicate that this IS moving towards being a true movement (rather than a series of random events in towns and cities) but still wondered if we had yet found the best way to describe it.
+That comment stuck in my mind.
+When I went to work the next day, I shared it Richard McCarthy, who was then the Executive Director of Market Umbrella.
+We were constantly searching for metaphors for farmers market organizing to describe the way it was bending (or could be) to becoming a true movement rather than a series of random events in towns and cities.
+We had collected some cool descriptions, still wondered if we had yet found the best way to describe it.

-Often my job is to listen to market organizers and network leaders like Richard and help them move forward by creating resources, encouraging partnerships or adding skills.
-However, when I’m out in the field, I find that much of what we do in markets and in food systems is duplication of the worst sort, meaning unnecessary and a time waster for hard-working markets or networks, or as bad, an expectation that all markets should operate the exact same way.
+When I’m out in the field, I find that much of what we do in markets and in food systems is duplication of the worst sort, meaning unnecessary and a time waster for overworked markets or networks, or just as bad is the an expectation that all markets or projects should operate and be measured the exact same way.
 Why is that, I often wondered?
 Why don’t markets or organizers talk more to each other, sharing more tools peer-to-peer and find the strength to resist being measured and judged by inappropriate metrics?

 Well, I do know why it happens.
-It happens because the work of community organizing is so delicate and yet unrelenting that it is hard to find time to share.
+It happens because the work of community organizing is so important to do correctly and yet so unrelenting that it is hard to find time to share.
 And then what should be shared and how it could be shared is often as complicated.

 That individuals or small groups need some autonomy and yet, in order to build a movement there are times when building the networks is as important.